St Patrick’s College is a Catholic day and boarding school for boys, founded by the Christian Brothers.

-If you are would like further information about the history of St Patrick’s College please contact the College archivist on (03) 5322 4410.
-The College’s Archives and Records Policy can be viewed at this link .
+If you would like further information about the history of St Patrick’s College please contact the College archivist on (03) 5322 4305.
+Read our EREA Records and Archives policy.

 Click here to read a transcript of Br Bill Wilding’s speech which was delivered on March 17, 2013 to commemorate the 120th St Patrick’s Day at the College and to acknowledge the work done by the Christian Brothers in that time.